bahuma/shop/README.md

 1. Download the source code and place it in a directory on your web server
 2. Run **`npm install`** to download the node components
 3. Run **`bower install`** to download the neccesary libraries
-4. Set your database credentials in the environment
+4. Set environment variables
+   - DATABASE: mongodb://user:password@host:port/name
+   - SESSION_SECRET: (A random string)

 ## Running the application